Cockroaches, glitter bombs and other obnoxious Valentine's Day gifts for your ex - KTVZ

 We’re in the middle of a pandemic and there are no plans to be canceled these days, so this is not a dig at people who are being safe and practicing social distancing as required by the circumstances.

-But if your ex was never interested in leaving the couch to make memories with you in the Before Times, Anonymous Potato will print any face onto a potato and add a custom message for less than $20 is an option to consider.
+But if your ex was never interested in leaving the couch to make memories with you in the Before Times, Anonymous Potato will print any face onto a potato and add a custom message.
+For less than $20, this is an option to consider.

 A troll cake